bakedziti420/behavioral-interview-warmup/README.md

 Developers will pair up and take turns trying to answer this prompt.

 While one developer is answering the question, the other will be taking notes for at least two "Glow"s and "Grow"s.
-The note-taker should try and structure their comments arount the **PTAR** method.
+The note-taker should try and structure their comments around the **PTAR** method.

 - **P**: Does the interviewee do a good job describing the **problem**?
 - **T**: Does the interviewee do a good job describing the **task**?